metaterminal/metaterminal.fyi/content/processor/_index.md

 ### Movement and Rendering

-When a player attempts to move in a direction, the outcome depends on the tiles which are located in that direction.
-A tree diagram depicting the overview of the movement decision logic is below.
+When a player attempts to move in a direction, the outcome depends on the tiles which are located in that direction:

-(FIXME image)
++ **What's the next tile in that direction?**
+  + Wall --> do nothing
+  + Empty, plate --> move!
+  + Block --> **What tile is behind that block?**
+    + Wall, block --> do nothing
+    + Empty, plate --> move!

-Sprites are rendered according to priority:
+Only one sprite may be rendered on a tile.
+The sprites are rendered according to the following priority:

-(FIXME priority list)
++ Wall: #
+  + always grey
++ Box: +
+  + if on a pressure plate --> green
+  + otherwise --> brown
++ Player: @
+  + if on a pressure plate --> green
+  + otherwise --> blue
++ Pressure plate: O
+  + always green

 The top of the screen says SOKOBAN - LEVEL N, where N is the current level.

 ### Winning and Levels

 A player beats their current level when every pressure plate is covered by a block.
-As currently implemented, each level has the same number of plates and blocks; however, it is theoretically possible for a level to have more blocks than plates, and the current setup supports this.
+As currently implemented, each level has the same number of plates and blocks; however, it is theoretically possible for a level to have more blocks than plates, and indeed the current setup supports this.
 In that case, all the game requires is for every plate to be covered; not for every block to be on a plate.

 When a level is beaten, the game wipes the screen and then renders the next level for them to play.
-The player advances sequentially through levels (so level 1 first, then level 2, then level 3.)
-A winscreen is displayed after the second level (to demonstrate functionality); but hitting the reset switch on the winscreen will display more levels!
+The player advances sequentially through levels (so level 1 first, then level 2, then level +) A winscreen is displayed after the second level (to demonstrate functionality); but hitting the reset switch on the winscreen will display more levels!

 ### Register Descriptions